Overview of What is Man in the Middle Attack

-When two users are communicating with each other and another third unknown entity enters into the conversation to eavesdrop so as to attain the data from the conversation.
+When two users are communicating with each other, another third unknown entity enters into the conversation to eavesdrop to attain the data from the conversation.
 This third unknown entity is totally unknown to the recipient and sender of the communications (users).
-E.g.: You are chatting with someone online.
+E.g., You are chatting with someone online.
 There’s a third unknown entity present in the communication, which is totally unknown to both of you.
-This third-person might chat individually with both in a way that both will keep thinking that the other is sending messages.
-Or the third entity can intercept the messages and add new content to it.
+This third person might chat individually with both in a way that both will keep thinking that the other is sending messages.
+Or the third entity can intercept the messages and add new content to them.
 This all will be done so discreetly that both the users will remain totally un-notified.

 Figure 1: This is the regular route or the channel through which the communication should take place.

 Figure 2: The communication is taking place through the altered channel, and Man in the Middle has attacked the systems /users.

 In simple words, Main in the Middle Attack is the same as the person who eavesdrops in the conversation and uses the information for his/her benefit.

 Below are the different types of man in the middle attack:

 1. Session Hacks